 About Got Friends

-The Friendship Circle of the South Bay is a non-profit organization dedicated to making a dramatic difference in the lives of children and young adults with special needs, and their families, through one-to-one peer mentoring and social-recreational programs in the homes, schools, and communities of the South Bay and surrounding areas.
+The Friendship Circle The Friendship Circle of the South Bay is a non-profit organization dedicated to making a dramatic difference in the lives of children and young adults with special needs, and their families, through one-to-one peer mentoring and social-recreational programs in the homes, schools, and communities of the South Bay and surrounding areas.

-Our organization provides a variety of social, recreational and respite programs throughout the year - primarily at no cost.
-We strive to create a fun, safe and accepting environment crossing over a multitude of opportunities for the special needs community including athletics, art, music, theater, and field trips.
+Our organization provides a variety of social, recreational and respite programs throughout the year - at little to no cost.
+We strive to create a fun, safe, and accepting environment crossing over a multitude of opportunities for the special needs community including athletics, art, music, theater, and field trips.
 Certain programs target specific age groups, while others encompass a broad gathering of all ages.
-At each program, FC members are paired with student volunteers for an event full of fun, peer interaction.
+At each program, children with special needs are paired with student volunteers for an event full of fun, peer interaction.

-The Friendship Circle serves to augment to our local educational systems and professional therapies by creating a natural setting for individuals with special needs to practice the skills they are learning amongst their peers.
+The Friendship Circle serves to augment our local educational systems and professional therapies by creating a natural setting for individuals with special needs to practice the skills they are learning amongst their peers.

-Founded in 2005, we focused our sights on simultaneously impacting two populations in the South Bay community: children with special needs, and students with a willingness and desire to volunteer.
+Founded in 2005, we focused our sights on simultaneously impacting two populations in the South Bay community: children with special needs and students with a willingness and desire to volunteer.
 We wanted to model for our community a lifestyle of acceptance and unity, fueled by the energetic and dedicated philanthropic students living amongst us.

 We started out with 8 children with special needs and 22 teen volunteers, meeting once per month on a Sunday afternoon in Manhattan Beach.
-At each "Sunday Circle", our group would gather to hang out and socialize while playing games, singing songs and enjoying a variety of interactive entertainments.
+At each "Sunday Circle," our group would gather to hang out and socialize while playing games, singing songs and enjoying a variety of interactive entertainments.
 Soon thereafter, a few of our teens took this concept to their high schools and established school-sanctioned clubs at Mira Costa High School, Palos Verdes High School, and Redondo Union High School.